River Clyde: Course

 The river then flows west, out of Glasgow, past Renfrew, under the Erskine Bridge, and past Dumbarton on the northern shore and the sandbank at Ardmore Point between Cardross and Helensburgh.
 Opposite, on the southern shore, is the last remaining Lower Clyde shipyard, at Port Glasgow.
-The river continues on to Greenock, where it reaches the Tail of the Bank as the river merges into the Firth of Clyde.
+The river continues on past the port of Greenock to the Tail of the Bank, where the river merges into the Firth of Clyde.
 Here at the mouth of the Clyde, there is currently a significant ecological problem of oxygen depletion in the water column.